gbgabiola/notes/design.md

 33. Use Simple Graphics
 34. Create Depth with Textural Dimension
 35. Use Accents of Color
-36. Don’t Just Try to Make a Sale
+36. Don't Just Try to Make a Sale
 37. Use Bold, Analogous Colors
 38. Use a Simple Drawing
 39. Create Movement